From the Library to the Limelight:

 J. Erik Jonsson Sculpture Unveiled in Axxess Atrium

-“J. Erik Jonsson is remembered as a pioneer of the semiconductor industry and a transformative civic leader for Dallas and the region,” said Dr. Stephanie G. Adams, dean of the Erik Jonsson School of Engineering and Computer Science and holder of the Lars Magnus Ericsson chair at UT Dallas.
+“J. Erik Jonsson is remembered as a pioneer of the semiconductor industry and a transformative civic leader for Dallas and the region,” said Dr. Stephanie G. Adams, dean of the Erik Jonsson School of Engineering and Computer Science and holder of the Lars Magnus Ericsson chair at The University of Texas at Dallas.
 “It is imperative that we remember our history in order to make decisions for the future, including carrying forward our founder’s legacy.”

 “When ECSW opened in 2018, a historian from another university in the Dallas area published articles in a magazine about Jonsson that caught my attention,” said Vice Dean Poras T. Balsara.